Skip to content ↓

 Outside scholarships

-If you have any outside scholarships or resources (including Pell grants) that exceeded your original student contribution on your financial aid award, you may be able to use a portion of your outside scholarships toward the one-time purchase of a computer.
+If you have any outside scholarships or resources (including Pell grants) that exceeded your original student contribution on your financial aid, you may be able to use a portion of your outside scholarships toward the one-time purchase of a computer.

 If you’d like to explore this option, you should reach out to your financial aid counselor.
 Email them with your full name and MIT ID number, and let them know you would like to use outside scholarship funds to purchase a computer.
 Please attach a screenshot and price of the computer you want to purchase, or the receipt if you’ve recently purchased one.

-Please note: Cost of attendance allowances for a computer are limited to the most expensive computer that IS&T recommends.
+Allowances for a computer are limited to the most expensive computer that IS&T01 MIT's Information Systems and Technology group recommends.

 Taking out a loan